xiaoyifang/goldendict-ng/website/docs/custom_dictionary.md

-You can customize the dictionary by the metadata.toml which is also used in [metadata grouping](manage_groups.md)

 ## About the configuration of metadata.toml

-the metadata.toml use toml format for configuration.
+A `metadata.toml`, which uses [toml](https://toml.io) format, can be placed on each dictionary's root folder to customize or override some properties.
+It is also used in [auto grouping by metadata](manage_groups.md)

 ## Customize the name of the dictionary